panyu1512/ClearJunk/README.md

-# clearJunk - Python Script for Cleaning Up Directories
+# ClearJunk - Python Script for Cleaning Up Directories

 The `clearJunk` Python script is designed to help you clean up and organize files within a specified directory.
 The script performs various cleaning and organizing tasks to help you manage your files more efficiently.